Electronic-Old-Persian-Library/Old-Persian-Dataset/README.md

 reference: The reference that I have taken data from.

-location: the main discovered location of that inscription
+location: The main discovered location of that inscription

 image: 1: if I have the image of that inscription, 0: if I have not.